dr-leo/pandaSDMX/doc/intro.rst

 Prerequisites
 :::::::::::::::::::::::::::::::::::::::

 pandaSDMX is a pure `Python <http://www.python.org>`_ package.
 As such it should run on any platform.
-It requires Python 2.7 or 3.4.
-Python 3.3 should work as well, but this is untested.
-Python 3.5 should work once the dependencies have been ported.
+It requires Python 2.7, 3.4 or 3.5.
+Python 3.3 should work as well,
+but this is untested.

 It is recommended to use one of the common Python distributions for scientific data analysis such as